Characterizing closed curves on Riemann surfaces via homology groups of coverings: The pro- hyperbolic solenoid

+By Lemma~3.10 \cite{sym}, there is a characteristic unramified $p$-covering $p_{LH}\co S_L\ra S_H$ such that the connected components of $p_{LH}^{-1}(\alpha)$ are non-separating simple closed curves for any given non-peripheral s.c.c.\ $\alpha$ on $S_H$.
+Thus, the induced normal unramified $p$-covering $p_L\co S_L\ra S_{g,n}$ has the desired properties. \end{proof}

+\begin{remarks} \begin{enumerate} \item With the notations of Theorem~\ref{closed curve}, let $\td{\gm}\in\Pi_{g,n}$ be an element whose free homotopy class contains $\gm$.
+In case $\Pi_{g,n}$ is a free group, i.e.\ for $n\geq 1$, Theorem~\ref{closed curve} follows from the fact that, by Theorem 5.7 \cite{RZ2}, there is a $p$-open subgroup $H$ of $\Pi_{g,n}$ which contains the cyclic group $\td{\gm}^\Z$ as a free factor.
+In the closed surface case instead, the result is new and can be expressed, group-theoretically, by saying that there is a $p$-open subgroup $H$ of $\Pi_g$, containing $\td{\gm}$, such that $\td{\gm}$ appears as the stable letter in a HNN-extension presentation of $H$ (just take $H=\langle L,\td{\gm}\rangle$).

-\begin{remark} The existence of a finite unramified covering with the properties stated in Lemma~\ref{closed curve} follows as well from the fact that finitely generated subgroups of a surface group $\Pi_{g,n}$ are geometric, i.e. they can be realized as fundamental groups of subsurfaces of finite coverings of $S_{g,n}$ (see \cite{Scott1} and \cite{Scott2}).
-It is possible that also the last part of the statement of Theorem~\ref{geo int} can be proved in the same way.
-In any case, for trivial reasons, a $p$-version of Scott's results does not hold. \end{remark}
+\item The existence of a finite unramified covering with the properties stated in Theorem~\ref{closed curve} follows as well from the fact that finitely generated subgroups of a surface group $\Pi_{g,n}$ are \emph{geometric}, i.e.\ they can be realized as fundamental groups of subsurfaces of finite coverings of $S_{g,n}$ (see \cite{Scott1} and \cite{Scott2}).
+However, in the result of Scott, no condition was imposed on the covering transformation group. \end{enumerate} \end{remarks}

-\begin{lemma} The statement of Theorem~\ref{geo int} holds for simple closed curves. \end{lemma} \begin{proof}Let us keep the conventions introduced in the proof of Lemma~\ref{closed curve} and let us assume that both closed curves $\gm$ and $\gm'$ are embedded and geodesics for the given metric on $S_{g,n}$.
-If $\gm=\gm'$ or $\gm$ is disjoint from $\gm'$ (for instance, when one of the two curves bounds a one-punctured disc), there is nothing to prove.
-Let us then suppose that it holds $\gm\neq\gm'$ and $\gm\cap\gm'\neq\emptyset$.
+In Proposition~\ref{closure geo}, we described the closure in the pro-$\cC$ solenoid of a geodesic $\ell\subset\D$ which projects to a closed curve in $S_{g,n}$.
+A much subtler question is to describe the intersection of the closures of two such geodesics.
+This is done in the following theorem whose proof will require a deeper result in the theory of surface groups (Theorem~\ref{intersection}).